Cortexia-CH/image-tagging-doc/tagging-tool.md

 ![icon image navigation tool](images/tool-image-navigation.png) To navigate through the images.
 You can also use the keyboard arrows or click on the preview of the desired image.

+### Hints

+**lock**

+you can lock the current litter type to tag all the same litters without selecting it every time from the right menu (tag menu).
+* on windows and linux use `control` and click on the desired litter from the right menu.
+* on mac and linux use `command` and click on the desired litter type from the right menu.

+The next tag you will create will have the same litter type as long as you don't presse command on another litter or on the same to desactivate it.

+**litter shortcuts**

+When you've created a region you have to add a litter type to it.
+You can choose it from the right menu (tag menu).
+If you look closer you'll see that each litter have a number.
+You can type this number after creating the region to tag it with the corresponding litter.
+For number with 2 digits type them fast (within 0,5 seconde).

 ## Tagging an image